ficstamas/word_embedding_interpretability/README.md

 After changing some parameters in [mszny.sh](experiments/mszny.sh) you can run the script.
 <br>
 Parameters to change:
-- _path_ - which points at the folder which contains the embeddings
+- _path_ - points at the folder which contains the embeddings
 - _embeddings_ - if the name of the embeddings have changed
 - _workspace_ - to set the output path
 - _proc_ - which defines the number of utilized processes